growilabs/growi-docs/docs/en/admin-guide/management-cookbook/slack-integration.md

 ### Check the connected GROWI

-By typing `/growi status`, you can see the GROWI App(s) that is connected to the Slack workspace.(* This is only available when the Bot type is Official bot or Custom bot with proxy.)
+By typing `/growi status`, you can see the GROWI App(s) that is connected to the Slack workspace.
+(This is only available when the Bot type is Official bot or Custom bot with proxy.)
 ![slack-bot-growi-status](../../../.vuepress/public/assets/images/slack-bot-growi-status.png)

 ### Unregister the Slack workspace from the GROWI App(s)

   1. Please input `/growi unregister [URL1 of the GROWI App to be unregistered] [URL2 of the GROWI App to be unregistered]...`, then the modal as bellow will be displayed.
+(This is only available when the Bot type is Official bot or Custom bot with proxy.)
        - e.g.: `growi unregister http://example.com http://growi.jp`
        ![slack-bot-unregister-input-eg](../../../.vuepress/public/assets/images/slack-bot-unregister-input-eg.png)